Do I Need To Repair My Foundation?

 This is also borne out by tests done by the Structural Engineer’s Association which evaluated concrete with a quality rating as low as 1500 psi.
 Their tests concluded: “The difference in the strength of the concrete did not appreciably affect the performance of the foundation anchorage systems (Bolts) which work with new foundations just as effectively as with weaker concrete (psi).
 The predominant failure mechanism was the wood sill plate in both the good and weak concrete foundations.”

-What about Brick Foundations?
+What about Brick Foundations, Capping, and Saddles?

 I wrote this article in cooperation with one of the leading brick foundation experts in the world and it shows that for the most part you don’t have a lot to worry about.
+Some contractors recommend capped foundation to sandwich the bricks between two laters of concrete.
+The problem with this strategy is that it does not account for the deteriorated brick foundation below the grade line.
+Nevertheless, this is far better than a capped foundation because a capped foundation does not keep the brick from falling out from the side.

 The California Existing Building Code